How to Apply Disinfectant Correctly

-Don not disinfection to the areas which are not relevant to potential transmission.
-But “Hot Spot” high traffic surfaces that are frequently touched (e.g. door handles, light switches, elevator buttons, handrails etc) need to be cleaned thoroughly and frequently.
+Do not apply disinfection to the areas which are not relevant to potential transmission.
+In order to apply that, hit the “Hot Spot” high traffic surfaces that are frequently touched.
+Door handles, light switches, elevator buttons, handrails are some of the hot spots areas that need to be cleaned thoroughly and frequently.

 4. Clear Out the Dirt.